-Visit www.BOSSPlow.com for product safety and operation training materials, accessory information, help finding a dealer, or to register your product.
+Visit www.BOSSPlow.com for product and accessory information, help finding a dealer, or to register your product.

 Whenever you need service, genuine BOSS parts, or additional information, contact an Authorized BOSS Dealer or BOSS Technical Service (1-800-286-4155) and have the model and serial numbers of your product ready.
 Figure 1 and Figure 2 identify the locations of the model and serial numbers on the product.
 Write the numbers in the space provided.